MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-java-se-to-java-se-app-service.md

 ---
-title: Migrate Java SE applications to Java SE on Azure App Service
+title: Migrate Spring Boot Applications to Azure App Service
-description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot or other standalone web application to Azure App Service using Java SE.
+description: This guide describes what you should be aware of when you want to migrate an existing Spring Boot to Azure App Service.
 author: yevster
 ms.author: yebronsh
 ms.topic: conceptual
 ms.date: 01/22/2019
 ---

-# Migrate executable JAR web applications to Java SE on Azure App Service
+# Migrate Spring Boot Applications to Azure App Service

-This guide describes what you should be aware of when you want to migrate an existing Spring Boot or other embedded-server web application to Azure App Service using Java SE.
+This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to Azure App Service.

 ## Pre-migration